pkarisa/Akan-Naming/README.md

 * Markdown

 ### BDD used to display input and output
+* input
+ CC - is the century digits.
+For example 2000 has CC = 2000

+ YY - is the Year digits (2000 has YY = 2000)

+ MM -  is the Month

+ DD - is the Day of the month
+ * output to be given should be Akan name

 ### Contact Information
 If you have any question or contributions, please email me at [fkarisa@gmail.com](fkarisa@gmail.com)